 - Worked as full stack developer and admin for django-based applications hosted at AWS.

-I enjoyed not only programming at these positions, but also understanding the exact problem my clients had, and figuring out the best solution for their specific needs.
+I enjoyed not only programming at these positions, but also understanding the exact problems my clients had, and figuring out the best solutions for their specific needs.

 I was responsible for all aspects of development, design and maintenance of web-based software in Java and JSF.
 I was required to take broad ownership of technical tasks including the study, analysis, design and programming of new and existing applications and functionality.